We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 With the ink still drying on his contract, John Egan spent his first weekend on the job locked in negotiations with union officials over a crippling strike that threatened to close Jaguar for good.
 At the eleventh hour, the dispute was resolved and oblivion averted.
 Now the tough part would begin – pulling Jaguar’s reputation out of the scrapyard.

-Winning approval from the BL board however was one thing, obtaining funding from the UK government would be the final hurdle.
+Winning approval from the BL board however was one thing however, obtaining funding from the UK government would be the final hurdle.
 Despite their differing political views, it appears Mrs. Thatcher was susceptible to Sir Michael’s charms, enabling him to wheedle vast sums of money out of a vehemently non-interventionist Prime Minister.

 But for Bob Knight, matters were considerably more stark.
-With Egan installed, his position had become untenable.
+With Egan installed, his position became untenable.
 It remains a matter of conjecture as to whether he left or was pushed, but that July, Knight cleared his desk and walked out of the company for whom he had sacrificed so much.
 Certainly, one description of his departure – on foot, carrying two plastic carrier bags of personal effects to the bus stop on Browns Lane seems almost unbearably poignant.

 It simply isn’t possible to overstate the significance of Bob Knight – not only to XJ40, but to Jaguar’s very survival.
 Without his subtle and sophisticated campaign to protect the marque’s autonomy through the 1970’s, Jaguar would have been yet another sorry statistic of the Ryder debacle.
 Jim Randle was unequivocal, telling this author, “Had Bob Knight not been there, Jaguar wouldn’t be here today.”